couchbasecloud/terraform-provider-couchbase-capella/examples/allowlists/README.md

 ```

 Alternatively to passing variable inputs with each command, the `terraform.template.tfvars` file can be copied to `terraform.tfvars` and updated.

-Once the Project is created, you can use the Project ID to launch a cluster in it.

 To remove the allowlist